ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.13 (13th January 2020) =
+* Fixed: Warring in console : [DOM] Found 2 elements with non-unique id #amp-search #3946
+* Fixed: New Relic script is getting added in AMP and causing validtion error #4018
+* Fixed: Icons are not loading when creating theme compatibility #3766
+* Fixed: Video doesn't work on AMP when inserted from Siteorigin pagebuilder (Video player widget) #3936
+* Fixed: Minor issues with amp need to fix #3931
+* Fixed: When from amp page builder adding text module then space is not coming in paragraph #3982
+* Fixed: Getting error at home page when push notification option is enabled. #4026
+* Fixed: Please Fix Errors in Google Lighthouse audit in Accessibility (using Swift, Amp Layouts) #3949
+* Fixed: Remove offers from the panel #4027
+* Fixed: Detect Component and add or remove script accordingly #4067
+* Fixed: GTM tags are not working in the updated version 1.0.9 but Google Analytics is working,Also in version 1.0.0 both are working fine #4059
+* Fixed: Matomo (Piwik) Analytics generating errors in Console. #4042

 = 1.0.12 (12th January 2020) =
 * Fixed: Detect Component and add or remove script accordingly #4067